CosmosLabsKR/chainlist/README.md

     - ***If the type is <ins>ibc</ins>, provide the info below:***
       - `ibc_info`
         - `path`
-          - If the coin was transferred via ibc, bridge or other path, provide full details of where it was transferred from.
+          - If the asset was transferred via ibc, bridge or other path, provide full details of where it was transferred from.
         - `client`
           - `channel`
           - `port`
-            - Add the coin's channel and port
+            - Add the asset's channel and port
         - `counterparty`
           - `channel`
           - `port`
             - Add counter party's channel and port
           - `chain`
           - `denom`
-            - Coin's denom before ibc transfer
+            - Assets's denom before ibc transfer
      - ***If the type is <ins>bridge</ins>, provide the info below:***
        - `bridge_info`
          - `path` (optional)
-           - If the coin was transferred via ibc, bridge or other path, provide full details of where it was transferred from.
+           - If the asset was transferred via ibc, bridge or other path, provide full details of where it was transferred from.
          - `counterparty`
            - `chain`
            - `contract` (optional)
-             - If the coin was transferred via contract, provide the contract address.
+             - If the asset was transferred via contract, provide the contract address.
          - `enable` (optional)
            - `true` if ibc transmission is possible